HB-2671

 Plain Language

-At the start of every interaction and at least every 60 minutes during ongoing interactions, the covered entity must display a clear popup to the user with two disclosures: (1) the user is not talking to a human, and (2) the chatbot is not licensed or credentialed to provide advice or guidance on any topic.
-This is unconditional — it applies to all users (minors and adults alike) and does not depend on whether a reasonable person would be misled.
-The popup must be a visible on-screen notification that requires user interaction to dismiss.
-The 60-minute interval is a minimum floor; more frequent reminders are permitted.
+At the start of every interaction and at least every 60 minutes during a continuing interaction, the covered entity must show a clear popup notification telling the user two things: (1) they are not talking to a human, and (2) the AI chatbot is not licensed or credentialed to provide advice or guidance on any topic.
+This is an unconditional obligation — it applies to all users (not just minors) and does not depend on whether a reasonable person would be misled.
+The popup is a dismissible visible notification.
+The 60-minute interval is a floor; operators may remind more frequently.
+The professional credential disclaimer goes beyond standard AI identity disclosure and effectively warns users not to rely on chatbot output as professional advice.

 Statutory Text